JAmwenya/interractive_shopping_list/README.md

 * index.html - a file that contains a page with a simple shopping list.

-    - <input type="text"> - a data field that takes in text user intput.
+    - input type text - a data field that takes in text user intput.

     - list id - represents an unordered list.